CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

    * `wcm.py` directs the workflow's output files to the storage bucket you picked, above, and a subdirectory named `WCM/$TIMESTAMP/` or `WCM/$TIMESTAMP__description/`.
-   * Its `logs/` subdirectory contains a log file for each Firetask run, whether successful or not, but only as they end.
+   * Its `logs/` subdirectory contains a log file for each Firetask run, whether successful or not, but each log file doesn't get stored until the Firetask ends.

 ## Download the outputs